1535096/Al-model-and-solution-/README.md

 # Al-model-and-solution-Nyasha Sami
-building a new model of electronic trollies and baskets for retail business
+Building electronic model of trollies and baskets for retail business